How to remove infringements on Chinese Online Marketplaces?

 We would recommend that you start with segmenting the market, learn who the big players are and how you could reveal the smaller niche markets relevant for your product.
 Let’s start with having a look at consumer to consumer (C2C), business to consumer (B2C) and business to business (B2B) distribution of marketplaces in China.

 C2C distribution in China, numbers from iResearch 2014.

 In numbers from iResearch 2014, Taobao.com, a site owned by the Alibaba Group, completely dominated the C2C market.
 We do not expect the numbers to have changed much since 2014.
 As of today, Taobao.com is listed as the 10th most visited site in Alexa ranking, and with their successful launch of Xianyu (Idel Fish), a popular second-hand store that was released in 2014 it is even likely that Taobao has increased its share in the C2C market.

 B2C distribution in China, numbers from iResearch 2015

-Based on numbers published by the same research institute in 2015, the B2C market is also dominated by the Alibaba Group, who owns Tmall.com, which is world’s second largest e-commerce site after Taobao.com, and the forth most visited site in China according to the latest Alexa ranking.
+Based on numbers published by the same research institute in 2015, the B2C market is also dominated by the Alibaba Group, who owns Tmall.com, which is world’s second-largest e-commerce site after Taobao.com, and the fourth most visited site in China according to the latest Alexa ranking.
 Please also note that Aliexpress.com is owned by Alibaba Group.